1. Concepts

 Orgs in Stubber

-An Org is like a workspace where you keep everything for your organization — templates, stubs, articles, email layouts, contacts, and teams.
+An Org is a workspace where you manage everything for your organization — templates, stubs, articles, email layouts, contacts, and teams.
 You can have more than one org, and each org can have its own contacts and teams.

 You can create your own org or be invited to join others.
 In each org, you might have different roles, which helps manage permissions and responsibilities.